anan44/it-starts-with-clojure/materials/2-little-bit-of-repl/2-using-repl.md

 (str "hello" "-" "parens")
 ```

-Now move your cursor to end of this line and select
+Now move your cursor to end of this line and select:
-**": Evaluate current top level form, and print to output"**
+**"Evaluate current top level form, and print to output"**
 from the the command pallet.

 Now the results should be visible in the output tab at the bottom of the editor.